For this chapter, I would like to give a 'snapshot' of my views, for what it's worth, on portrait photography.

-A good portrait photographer needs also the ability of putting the sitter completely at ease and a certain rapport must be created and maintained between photographer and sitter.
+A good portrait photographer needs also to have the ability to put the sitter completely at ease and a certain rapport must be created and maintained between photographer and sitter.
 Otherwise, it could mean the decampment of the sitter and ultimately, through word-of-mouth, the failure of your business.

-Sounds daunting, does it?
+Sounds daunting, doesn't it?
 But if your desire is to become a portrait photographer, please take heed of all these things and much, much more.